venkateshwarans/venkateshwarans/README.md

 - 😄 Pronouns: He/Him.

 - ⚡ Fun fact: Worked in Chennai, Delhi, Bangalore.
+Now working for a company based in Hyderabad.
 Waiting for next opportunity in another Indian metro.